-Recently Frost & Sullivan launched the first ever virtual customer contact event.
-The new platform proved successful for an interactive Executive MindXchange, despite the obstacles COVID-19 created for such events.
-We had a full house, where the majority of people stayed engaged on the event platform throughout the program.
+Last September, Frost & Sullivan launched our first ever Customer Contact VIRTUAL event.
+The new platform proved very successful for an interactive Executive MindXchange resulting in a full house of highly engaged participants.
 Moving from session to session was seamless, speakers brought new thinking to the table, and thought leaders kept the conversations going in breakout sessions.

 It comes as no surprise that this pandemic has heavily impacted the CX world.
 Each industry has its own set of issues, which are being handled in compelling and creative ways.

 This paper will provide the top takeaways from this insightful event and showcase some real-life examples of companies that successfully managed the challenges that COVID-19 brought forth.

 Like it or Not – Flex-time and Remote Working is Here to Stay

 Technologies have vastly improved, the demographics of the workforce have changed to include more millennials and seniors who want flex-time, and most importantly, shelter-in-place has been active for months.
 Humans are highly adaptable, and we have adjusted to the new normal.
 We have learned to savor personal time (whether it be with family, baking, or working out), and enjoyed the “commute,” or lack thereof.
 A side benefit, but most important in the long run – is that the air has been better in most countries due to the slowdown of transportation.
 Well, until the fires began in California.